Girl Meets Fire

 Why you would like this recipe

-• Asian Inspired - Add a tablespoon of ground ginger to my adobo paste and a few tablespoons of Coconut Aminos.
-Accompany your Asian-inspired Chicken with quick fried rice by adding small diced ham, carrots, green onions, and a well-beaten egg to turn your cauliflower rice or white rice into fried rice.
+• Asian-Inspired: Add a tablespoon of ground ginger and a few tablespoons of coconut aminos or soy sauce to your adobo paste.
+Serve with quick fried rice, tossing in diced ham, small diced carrots, green onions, and scrambled egg into cauliflower or white rice.

 I like to marinate my chicken thighs overnight or at least 30 minutes before start cooking.
 Preheat the oven to 400℉.

-1. Roast the thighs for about 30 minutes, or until the internal temperature reaches 155℉ for 15 secs.
+Roast the chicken: Arrange the chicken thighs on the rack and place the pan in the oven.
+Roast for 15-20 minutes, or until the internal temperature reaches 155°F and holds for at least 15 seconds.

 Expert Tips